2nd Symposium on Green Chemistry

 05.11 12:00-15:00

-Victor Pillon Auditory
+Victor Pillon Auditorium

 John Warner, Kamal Dua, Humberto Milagre, Sergio Barrientos and Pharma Specialist from Merck.
 Moderator: Carla Decandio.